LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

 ```
 The result is that all the rows in the row group (2088626 rows in the example) were read as Spark
 could not push the filter down to the Parquet page level.
+This example runs more slowly than the example below and in general performs more work (uses more CPU cycles and
+reads more data from the filesystem).

 ### Diagnostics and Internals of Column and Offset Indexes